 About the 2020-21 Academic Year

 We have made adjustments to the academic calendar to accommodate our continued modified operations.
-View the fall academic calendar here.
+View the spring academic calendar here.

 Classes take place Monday through Friday.
 The weekly class schedule is similar to the past schedule, now with 30-minute breaks between class periods and two lunch periods.
 Classes that used to start at 8:30 a.m. now begin at 8 a.m..
 The new course periods provide time and space to transition between courses for on-campus experiences as well as breaks between remote sessions.
 Please see the class schedule website.

 Bryn Mawr and Haverford College courses can be taken remotely by following the normal approval process.
-UPenn has suspended the course exchange program for the Fall 2020 semester.
-The Strath Haven visiting student program has been suspended for the Fall 2020 semester.
+UPenn has suspended the course exchange program for the Spring 2021 semester.

 Hybrid courses have in-person components, which will depend on the discipline and subject.
 All courses, whether remote or hybrid, are available for remote students.

 Currently, there is an expected cap of 20 students on in-person experiences to follow CDC guidance on physical distancing in classrooms and other campus spaces.
 Total enrollment of classes that are hybrid may have more than 20 students, but the in-person aspects of a hybrid class will only have 20 students total.